Peugeot 505: History

+Facelift

-The range was given a facelift, including an all new interior, in 1986, but European Peugeot 505 production began to wind down following the launch of the smaller Peugeot 405 in 1987.
+The range was given a facelift in 1986, including an all new interior, but European Peugeot 505 production began to wind down following the launch of the smaller Peugeot 405 in 1987.
+A V6 model, using the 2.8-liter PRV unit, was added during 1986 - priced identically to the 505 Turbo, it targeted a different clientele, trying to fill the gap left by the 604.

 Saloon production came to a halt in 1989, when Peugeot launched its new flagship 605 saloon, while the estate remained in production until 1992 - although plans for an estate version of the 605 never materialised.
 The 605 was in production for a decade but never matched the popularity of the 505.
 In some countries such as France and Germany, the 505 estate was used as an ambulance, a funeral car, police car, military vehicle and as a road maintenance vehicle.
-There were prototypes of 505 coupés and 505 trucks, and in France many people have modified 505s into pickup trucks themselves.
+There were prototypes of 505 coupés and 505 trucks, although they never entered production.

 The 505 was one of the last Peugeot models to be sold in the United States, with sedan sales ending there in 1990 and wagon sales in 1991.
 The last sedans sold had PRV's 2.8 V6 engine only.
 Unique to the US were turbocharged station wagons, both with petrol and diesel engines.
-505s were also sold in Australia (where they were assembled by Renault Australia from 1980 to 1981, and by Leyland Australia from 1981 to 1983), Argentina, Chile, China, and New Zealand.
+505s were also assembled and sold in Australia.
+First introduced in October 1980, they were initially assembled by Renault Australia.
+In March 1981 Leyland Australia took over and kept assembling the 505 until the end of 1983.
+During 1983, Leyland Australia became Jaguar Rover Australia (JRA) and the new company kept selling Peugeots.
+From 1984 on, 505s sold in Australia were imported fully built up from France.
+The 505 was also built in Argentina, Chile, China, and New Zealand.
 In New York City, Peugeot 505 diesels were briefly used as taxicabs.

-The car was summed up as follows by motoring writer Archie Vicar: "The 505 is a saloon with quite a pleasant appearance, quite efficient engines, quite comfortable seating, quite nice steering and a quite reasonable price.
-And it is quite well constructed.
-So, you might say it was merely average.
-But can it really be that simple?
-Have Peugeot in fact, played a very clever game where, instead of dazzling us with technology or breathtaking styling, they have decided to woo us with understatement of the profoundest kind?"

 In Thailand, the Peugeot 505 sold well.
 It was available as a CKD version assembled in Bangkok, due to the restrictions on importing completely built-up cars.